 Pendolino is a high-speed tilting train manufactured by Alstom Ferroviaria.
-It travels at a top speed of 250km/h on the conventional tracks, eliminating the need for specially laid tracks.
+It travels at speeds up to 250km/h on conventional tracks, eliminating the need for specially laid tracks.

-There are currently around 400 Pendolino trains operating in 11 countries across Europe including Italy, Portugal, Slovenia, Finland, Russia, the Czech Republic, UK, Switzerland, China, Germany and Romania.
+There are approximately 400 Pendolino trains currently operating in 11 countries, including Italy, Portugal, Slovenia, Finland, Russia, the Czech Republic, the UK, Switzerland, China, Germany, and Romania.

 The first unit was launched for public service in 1976 on the Rome-Ancona route operated by Italian State Railways.

 The second unit was delivered to Spanish rail operator Renfe to operate on its wide gauge.
 ETR 401 had four cars and could travel at speeds of up to 295km/h.

 Fiat acquired patents for the tilting technology used in the UK’s Advanced Passenger Train (APT) project in 1982.
 APT was an unsuccessful experimental project developed by British Rail.